 Researchers were able to contact 210 women out of a total of 218 who had breast cancer between 1990 and 2003 and who were still alive in 2005/06.

-These women were matched with 899 women who had also worked for the Danish army, but had not developed breast cancer.
+These women were matched with 899 women of the same age who had also worked for the Danish army but had not developed breast cancer.

 Exposure to light at night inhibits production of melatonin, which is produced by the pineal gland in the brain between the hours of 9pm and 8am.
 Melatonin, a hormone which dictates the natural cycles that govern sleep patterns, helps suppress tumours.

 Research suggests that unusually low levels of melatonin, which are seen in people exposed to light during the night, may promote tumour growth.